UlinProject/thinkcentre-m715q/README.md

 <i>Fun fact:</i> There is a USB 3.0 port underneath the Ethernet port, but the USB 3.0 lines aren't actually connected to anything, and its original functionality remains a mystery.
 However, upon inspection, traces were found leading to a multi-controller.

+<i>Interesting fact:</i> On Gen1, on the back side of the board, there are contacts for soldering the second SATA port (I haven’t tested its functionality), on Gen2 these contacts are no longer there.

 ## Converting a Gen1 board to a Gen2 board

 <b><img src="./img/convert.jpg" width="40%"></img></b>